siddou/resume/mkdocs/docs/blog/posts/cloud-resume-challenge.md

 It started as a basic HTML page with a bit of CSS and a basic Javascript counter using https://api.countapi.xyz.

-It growed into a static site generator with a self hosted counter (in progress).
+It growed into a static site generator with a self hosted counter.

 ## Pre-requisite
 IAM user for Terraform with Access keys and permissions to Route53, API Gateway, CloudFront, CertificateManager, KeyManagementService, DynamoDB,S3,Lambda, CloudWatch, IAM.